 Few states offer MA certification

 The nature of work for a Medical Assistant varies according to the tasks they are required to perform by the health practitioner in whose office they are employed and according to the laws of every state.
-In general, a Medical Assistant’s duties are clinical and administrative.
+In general, a MA’s duties are clinical and administrative.

 Clinical and Administrative Skills

 Medical Assisting course work should cover physiology, anatomy, medical terminology along with record keeping, typing, transcription, insurance processing and accounting.
-Your Medical Assisting education program should also include an externship.
-In order for attendants to acquire the necessary practical experience in hospitals, physician’s offices, or other health care facilities your program will require for you to work in a Medical Assisting setting to learn the needed real life practical skills.
+Your program should also include an externship.
+In order for attendants to acquire the necessary practical experience in hospitals, physician’s offices, or other health care facilities your program will require for you to work in a medical setting to learn the needed real life practical skills.

-Medical Assisting education should also include diagnostic and clinical procedures, laboratory techniques, administration of medication, first aid, pharmaceutical principles, office practices, medical law, ethics, and patient relation.
-Medical Assisting students are required to have a high school diploma or its equivalent.
+The program and education should also include diagnostic and clinical procedures, laboratory techniques, administration of medication, first aid, pharmaceutical principles, office practices, medical law, ethics, and patient relation.
+Students are required to have a high school diploma or its equivalent.